TBCTSystems/bct-applications-architecture/poc/eca-est-acme-poc/docs/ECA_DEVELOPER_GUIDE.md

    - Document overrides in this guide and in `README.md` under *Agent Configuration Overrides*.

 3. **Environment Prefix**
   - Ensure the Docker compose service sets `AGENT_ENV_PREFIX` (e.g., `NEWAGENT_`).
-   - If the agent will be hosted as a Windows Service, document the prefix in `docs/WINDOWS_DEPLOYMENT.md`.
+  - If the agent will be hosted as a Windows Service, document the prefix alongside your deployment instructions.

 4. **Docker Compose**
   - Add a new service definition reusing the existing volume layout or introducing new ones as needed.
-   - Wire dependencies (PKI, targets) and logging driver configuration.
+  - Wire dependencies (PKI, targets) and ensure shared volumes are mounted correctly.

 5. **Testing**
    - Create `tests/unit/<NewAgent>.Tests.ps1` covering config parsing, protocol flows, and failure cases.